scalamatsuri/2020.unconference/README.md

 # Issue labels:
 - `i wanna talk`: Session idea you want to give a talk about.
-- `discussion`: Session idea to disucuss a certain topic.
+- `discussion`: Session idea to discuss a certain topic.
 - `speaker wanted`: Session idea you want to hear.

 Since ScalaMatsuri staffs and some of participants can manage label, please clarify which kind of session ideas you raised.